aditya-narla/StrokeShield/project_guide.md

 5. **Explainability**: Add SHAP values or other explainability techniques
 6. **Mobile App**: Develop a mobile application for healthcare professionals
 7. **API Integration**: Create an API for integration with hospital systems

----

-This project fulfills the requirements mentioned in your resume:
-- ✅ Developed a robust Stroke Prediction System using Python and ML techniques, achieving 90% accuracy
-- ✅ Engineered and fine-tuned Random Forest and Logistic Regression models on a dataset of 5,000+ patients